-Procedure.
-The study comprised of 4 stages: [1] A math children book was developed based on key research findings and themes within the area of MA, and [2] upon completion, the book was reviewed by practitioners (and other stakeholders) to ensure age-appropriateness and that this aligns with key issues in math education.
+The study comprised four stages: [1] A math children's book was developed based on key research findings and themes within the area of MA.
+[2] Upon completion, the book was reviewed by practitioners (and other stakeholders) to ensure age-appropriateness and that it aligns with key issues in math education.
 [3] Prior to engagement with the math storybook, each child completed the Children's Math Anxiety Scale-UK (CMAS-UK; Petronzi et al., 2019) on a one-to-one basis to obtain an anxiety measure to support the understanding and context of comments and feedback, and attainment level was also provided by the SEN math specialist.
-[4] Following this (within the same sitting) the SEN math specialist (that currently works within the participating schools) read the book to the children on a 1:1 basis and a series of standardised questions were verbally asked during the reading of the storybook to encourage reflection on the story and personal feelings and experiences.
-Discussions were audio recorded only using a Dictaphone.
-Following data collection, the audio recordings were transcribed verbatim and analysed according to the principles of reflexive thematic analysis.
+[4] Following this (within the same sitting), the SEN math specialist (currently working within the participating schools) read the book to the children on a 1:1 basis and a series of standardized questions were verbally asked during the reading of the storybook to encourage reflection on the story and personal feelings and experiences.
+Discussions were audio recorded only.
+Following data collection, the audio recordings were transcribed verbatim and analyzed according to the principles of reflexive thematic analysis.